MaxWalt/PL-CS-MLM-app/README.md

 A Streamlit web app that fits the **Power Law (PL)** and **Critical Speed (CS)** models to an individual athlete's personal bests (400 m – 10,000 m) and returns:

-- Individual physiological parameters (S, E, CS, D′)
+- Individual parameters (S, E, CS, D′)
 - Predicted race times for all standard middle- and long-distance events
 - Speed–duration and distance–time profile charts
 - Fit quality metrics (MAE, MARE)
+- Comparison with peers

 ## Background

 Based on the multi-level modeling (MLM) framework from:

-> Waltenspül et al. (2024–2025). *Using MLM to compare Power Law vs Critical Speed.*
+> Walt et al. (2025). *Using Multilevel Models to Compare Performance Prediction and Characterization Abilities Between Power-Law and Critical-Speed Models in Middle- and Long-Distance Running*.
+International Journal of Sports Physiology and Performance

 The two models: